 In this article, we'll discuss the pros and cons of psychometric testing in recruitment to help you determine if it's the right fit for your business.

 Why do Recruiters use Psychometric Testing?

 Traditional methods of assessment like CV screening and interviews are of course valuable, but they have their limitations.
-They rely on honesty from the candidate, and recruiters are left to base their decision on gut feel.
+They rely on honesty from the candidate, and recruiters are left to base their decision on their gut feel.

 This measurable evidence brings objectivity.
 It allows recruiters to determine a candidate's suitability based on fact rather than instinct.
-In addition, research has proven psychometric testing to be a reliable indicator of future work based performance.
+In addition, research has proven psychometric testing to be a reliable indicator of future work-based performance.
 All of this enables recruiters to avoid potentially flawed, and costly, hiring decisions.

-As such, test results should be assessed alongside experience, knowledge, interview performance and any other methods you choose to incorporate.
+As such, test results should be assessed alongside experience, knowledge, interview performance, and any other methods you choose to incorporate.

 Advantages of Psychometric Tests for Hiring

 They make for a more effective recruitment process

 Recruitment can be time-consuming.
 From initial CV screening through to the final interview, there's a lot of work involved, particularly in cases where a high volume of applications is received.

 Determining who to progress with and who to reject, is also a complex process.
 A candidate that looks good on paper may not have the skills you'd expect, and inviting them to interview could prove fruitless.